gchq/gaffer-doc/docs/changelist.md

 ## Alpha 2 | [released](https://github.com/gchq/Gaffer/releases/tag/gaffer2-2.0.0-alpha-0.1)
 ### Dependency Upgrades
 Dependencies have been updated, where possible to the latest version, removing vulnerabilities.
 Please see the [dependencies](dependencies.md) page for full details.

 ### Gaffer now builds with Java 8 and Java 11
 There is now a maven profile that will swap dependency versions so you can build Gaffer with Java 11.
 The code has also been updated to build with both Java versions.

 ### Removal of CloseableIterable
 The CloseableIterable class has been removed so Operations like GetAllElements now return an Iterable instead, but the result still implements Closeable.

+### Known issues
+The road traffic example rest has a bug in this release that means the example data isn't loaded in.
+This means that the gafferpy tests will fail as there is no data, but it still works.

 ## Future alphas
 ### New Accumulo 2 Store